Zander073/CMSI186/README.md

-CMSI 186 classwork and homework repository
+CMSI 186 classwork and homework repository.